MietoProgramming/ProjectX/README.md

 Thanks for all authors of these images.

 ProjectX is unfinished rpg game project.
 Has written in Python.
-If you gonna get it, modify and finish or do something like thatm, leave any message how works go :).
+If you gonna get it, modify and finish or do something like that, leave any message how work goes :).
 I'm really interested in.